cybernetlab/wrap_it/README.md

 # Usage

+> This library actively used in [BootstrapIt](https://github.com/cybernetlab/bootstrap_it) package, so explore this project, especially it's [lib/bootstrap_it/view_helpers](https://github.com/cybernetlab/bootstrap_it/tree/master/lib/bootstrap_it/view_helpers) folder for examples of usage.

 All helpers classes derived from `WrapIt::Base` class, that provides allmost all functionality.
 For helpers, thats includes other helpers, use `WrapIt::Container` class.
 Where are some library-specific methods, defined directly in `WrapIt` module.

 Simple example explained above.
 More complex usage is to provide some logic to initalization, capturing and rendering process.
 To do this, use `after` or `before` `initialize`, `capture` and `reder` callbacks respectively.
 Usually `after` callbacks used. `initialize` callbacks runs around arguments and optioins parsed, `capture` callbacks runs around capturing content of element and `render` callbacks runs around wrapping content into element tag.